zeshanmh/uncovering-biases-os/README.md

 ## Synthetic Experiments
-To run a synthetic experiment, run the following command:\
+To run a synthetic experiment, run the following type of command:\
 ```python main.py --bias_S --bias_Y1 --bias_type "selection_bias" --d 5 6 7 8 --n_rct 2000 --n_val 2000```

 To plot a figure similar to the ones in the paper, run:\